shohiebsense/shohiebsense.github.io/_posts/2022-03-23-Git-Protection-Against-Accidental-Push-that-leads-to-Rebase-Nightmare.md

 ![BranchProtectionRule](https://i.postimg.cc/sXKFGBsX/2022-03-23-11-15-32-New-branch-protection-rule-Mozilla-Firefox.png)

-If it clashes with the product team rule (e.g hold this module first before this, then the task is to regulate the branch to be always up-to-date.
+If it clashes with the product team rule (e.g "hold this module first before that", then the task is to regulate the branch to be always up-to-date.
 Use tags for helpers.
 Say you name it "postponed".
 Every time the staging-production branch is updated, you have to pull to postponed.
 It will be a bit of hassle, but it will save your precious time when you really need it.